 It’s possible that the game has been changed for the better, for Canadian retirees.
-Purpose Investments launched a retirement funding mutual fund that is designed to deliver an annual payout at 6.15% annual.
+Purpose Investments launched a retirement funding mutual fund that is designed to deliver an annual payout at 6.15%.
 That is, the fund would pay out a minimum of 6.15% of your initial total fund value.
-For every $100,000 that you […]
+For every $100,000 that you have […]

 Finding purpose in retirement, on The Sunday Reads.